objectionary/home/README.md

 ```

 If the build is clean, make a new Git branch, add all files to Git, commit
 and push the branch.
 Then, submit a pull request.
+Once your pull request is
+merged, all EO programmers will be able to use your library.